FIVE MOST SURPRISING FINDS

 What the Research Found

-The RAND Corporation conducted one of the most rigorous evaluations of restorative justice—a discipline approach that replaces punishment with guided conversations between offenders and those they harmed—ever performed.
-They studied Pittsburgh Public Schools from 2015 to 2018.
-Pittsburgh had been among the most aggressive adopters, replacing suspensions with restorative circles, peer mediation, and other alternatives.
+The RAND Corporation carried out one of the most rigorous evaluations of restorative justice ever performed — the discipline approach that replaces punishment with guided conversations between offenders and those they harmed.
+RAND examined Pittsburgh Public Schools from 2015 to 2018 and focused on a district that ranked among the most aggressive adopters, swapping suspensions for restorative circles, peer mediation, and other alternatives.

 From the Author